Lake Baikal Basin, Russian Federation

 Government, in the Irkutsk Region and the Buryat Autonomous Republic.
 Administered by the Russian State Heritage Committee of Environmental Protection and the Federal Forestry Service, coordinated by the Baikal Commission.
 There are some long-term leases to organizations and private individuals.

-Lake Baikal is the seventh largest and the deepest lake in the world and contains over a fifth of the world's unfrozen surface fresh water (23,000 km3).
-It is 636 km long by 27 to 80 km wide, has 2,100 km of coastline and the bottom is 1,182 m below sea level.
+Lake Baikal is the seventh largest by surface area, and the largest by water volume in the world.
+This lake is the deepest lake in the world and contains over a fifth of the world's unfrozen surface fresh water (23,000 km3).
+It is 636 km long by 27 to 80 km wide, has 2100 km of coastline and the bottom is 1182 m below sea level.
 Upwelling currents and vertical water movements oxygenate the water at depth.
 It is walled in by mountains: the narrow Primorskiy and Baikalskiy ranges to the west, the Barguzinskiy and Ulan-Bagasy ranges on the east and the Khamar Daban mountains in the south.
 335 main tributaries flow in from these, the largest rivers being the Selenga, Turka, Barguzin and Upper Angara.
 Only the Angara, a tributary of the Yenesei, flows out; a dam on this has raised the level of the lake altering its ecology.
 The lake has exceptionally clear water with up to 40 m visibility, and a mineral content 25-50% lower than most other freshwater lakes.
 The unusual purity of the water is due to the presence of zooplankton which consume the debris, and because most of its watershed is rocky and unfarmed so that inflowing waters have relatively low mineral or chemical content.

 The lake is of tectonic origin, situated in an active rift complex system of block-faulted depressions and consists of three deep basins resting on 7 km of sediments.
 It is 25 million years old, the oldest large lake in the world, its formation having taken place during the Palaeozoic, Mesozoic and Cenozoic periods.
 Hydrothermal vents 400 m deep at Frohlika Bay are evidence of the ongoing tectonic activity of the area.